Accreditation is a a process in which certification of competency, authority, or credibility is presented.

 Department of Behavioural Sciences

 All types of partnerships are governed through a variety of mutually agreed system.
 While it is true that our affiliates are self-governing bodies with their own accountability mechanisms; it is equally true that partnership should be designed and implemented in a transparent and accountable manner.
 Hence, they are expected to provide an open and credible information and reporting.

-We strongly emphasize that it is the sole responsibility of our affiliates to apply in their country of operation(s) the government authorization of the courses we offer online.
+We strongly emphasize that it is the sole responsibility of our affiliates to apply in their country of operation(s) the government authorization of the Dominica programs we offer online.
 We assume no obligation or liability for their non-compliance to the legal requirements prescribed by the host country.

 We categorically and unequivocably declare that our MOA with our erring affiliates is automatically revoked upon violation of any law, rule or regulation.

 Unless and until we attain accreditation in the country where our affiliates offer our online programs, other academic institutions may refuse to accept our academic credits on a transfer basis.
 At this time, no assurances can be given as to when, or if, accreditation might be granted.

 Caveat Emptor: The UNESCO the public that "It does not have the mandate to accredit nor to recognise higher education institutions, programmes, diplomas or accrediting agencies."